MK-677: Risks, Research, and Safer Alternatives

 • Regulatory cautions: U.S. OPSS and allied agencies flag ibutamoren as unapproved, often marketed as a research chemical, and highlight unknown long‑term safety (OPSS, 2025).
 A U.S. government resource also summarizes potential risks including insulin resistance, water retention, and theoretical concerns around tumor biology via elevated IGF‑1, noting the lack of long‑term human data (Get Smart About Drugs, 2025).

-• Individuals with a history of cancer, diabetes/prediabetes, edema, sleep apnea, or cardiovascular risk should talk to a clinician and avoid unapproved drugs.
+• History of cancer, diabetes/prediabetes, edema, sleep apnea, or cardiovascular risk

 Legal and anti‑doping status